 Speaking of stinky foods, every traveler to Thailand will have encountered the durian, a fruit so smelly it's banned in taxis and hotels, in spite of the fact that most Thai people love it.
 For most foreigners, durian is strange enough on its own, but a variation exists that's even less palatable for people who think the fruit smells like old socks or dirty feet.

 Khaaw niaw thu rian literally means "durian with sticky rice," and is essentially the same concept as its more universally loved cousin, mango with sticky rice.
-Unfortunately, if you don't like durian in the raw, it's unlikely that drizzling it with sweet coconut milk is suddenly going to make the so-called "King of Fruits" more appealing to you.
+Unfortunately, if you don't like durian in the raw, it's unlikely that drizzling it with sweet coconut milk (ga tii in Thai) is suddenly going to make the so-called "King of Fruits" more appealing to you.

 Yum Khai Maeng Daa